Alvaro2c/alvaro2c.github.io/_posts/2023-10-16-annotations-in-object-detection-transforming-xy-into-coco-format.md

 **Data is often messy or incomplete.
 For this reason, data preprocessing (which includes labeling) is one of the most important steps in data analysis and data science.**<br />
 {: style="text-align: justify"}

-During the first stages of <a href="https://hs-detector.streamlit.app" target="_blank">HS Detector Web App</a>, a tool I developed - alongside 4 other students - for early detection of Hereditary Spherocytosis (an inherited blood disorder that happens when red blood cells are shaped like a sphere instead of a disk, named spherocytes), we settled on using two datasets to train a Deep Learning model for object detection (red blood cells in this case):
+During the first stages of <a href="https://hs-detector.streamlit.app" target="_blank">HS Detector Web App</a>, a tool I developed - alongside 4 other students - for early detection of Hereditary Spherocytosis (an inherited blood disorder that happens when red blood cells (RBCs from now on) are shaped like a sphere instead of a disk, named spherocytes), we settled on using two datasets to train a Deep Learning model for object detection (a classification and localization task, of RBCs in this case):
 {: style="text-align: justify"}
-- <a href="https://data.mendeley.com/datasets/c37wnbbd3c/1" target="_blank">Dataset A</a>: a dataset of 186 digital images of blood smears from five patients with hereditary spherocytosis;
+- <a href="https://data.mendeley.com/datasets/c37wnbbd3c/1" target="_blank">Dataset A</a>: a dataset of 186 digital images of RBC blood smears from five patients with hereditary spherocytosis;
-- <a href="https://github.com/Chula-PIC-Lab/Chula-RBC-12-Dataset/" target="_blank">Chula-RBC-12-Dataset</a>: a dataset of red blood cell (RBC) blood smear images used in <a href="https://arxiv.org/abs/2012.01321" target="_blank">"Red Blood Cell Segmentation with Overlapping Cell Separation and Classification from an Imbalanced Dataset"</a> (2023), containing 12 classes of red blood cell types consisting of 706 smear images that contain over 20,000 RBC cells.<br />
+- <a href="https://github.com/Chula-PIC-Lab/Chula-RBC-12-Dataset/" target="_blank">Chula-RBC-12-Dataset</a>: a dataset of RBC blood smear images used in <a href="https://arxiv.org/abs/2012.01321" target="_blank">"Red Blood Cell Segmentation with Overlapping Cell Separation and Classification from an Imbalanced Dataset"</a> (2023), containing 12 classes of RBC types consisting of 706 smear images that contain over 20,000 RBCs.<br />
 {: style="text-align: justify"}

 Image annotation (labeling digital images) is a central part of training computer vision models that process image data for object detection, classification, segmentation and more.
 For instance, bounding boxes can be placed around objects to label each type or category.